Cone-Flo

 How does nature…

 The ginkgo leaf naturally shifts from a broad, flat surface (ideal for capturing sunlight) to a tightly folded cone during strong winds.
+This behavior evolved to reduce drag on it’s branches.

-This behavior likely evolved to reduce drag on the tree’s branches.
 Because the leaf’s form changes with varying wind speeds, it effectively acts as a natural air-speed indicator.